melnykv2/week4/README.md

 aws ssm describe-instance-information   # confirms all 3 instances are SSM-managed curl -I http://<alb-dns-name>/          # confirms the app is actually serving traffic
 ```

-## Cost note

-The regional NAT Gateway, 3 VPC Interface Endpoints, and the ALB all bill hourly
-while they exist. `terraform destroy` tears everything down when you're done.